 All processes are scheduled to automatically run at the set interval, but you may also manually run a process whenever required.
-See "Process parameters" on page 70.
+See Process parameters.

 To run a process manually

 • In the Process table, select a process and click Run.

 The process starts and the page refreshes to show the updated status icon.